 Who is responsible when a passenger does not have the required ID for travel?

-Without fail, each month our advocacy team’s helpline receives several requests for assistance from travelers who have found themselves without the correct documentation for entry to their intended destination.
+Without fail, each month the Elliott Advocacy team receives several requests for assistance from travelers who have found themselves without the correct documentation for entry to their intended destination.

 At the risk of sounding like a broken record, it’s always the passenger’s responsibility to possess the required documentation for travel.
 Every airline and cruise line writes this fact into its terms and conditions.